thbrown/softball-scorer/gcp/README.md

 `sudo apt-get install screen`
 `screen`
 Press enter
-`./gradlew clean test --info` (you can ignore the two failed tests) `ctrl A` then `d`
+`./gradlew clean test --info`
+`ctrl A` then `d`
 Wait a long time
+Rename the `estimated-time-config.js` to someting that identifies it as having been run on your machine Move that file to the `time-estimation-configs` directory in this project Modify `simulation-time-estimator.js` to point to your new config